How to Get a Startup Business Loan

 Instead of putting your entire business on the line with a line of credit or term loans, equipment financing allows you to use the equipment itself as collateral.

-This type of startup loan is best for businesses that need to finance expensive equipment like vehicles or machinery.
+This type of startup business loan is best for companies that need to finance expensive equipment like vehicles or machinery.
 The downside is that if you default on the loan, the lender can seize the equipment.
 However, this type of loan often has lower interest rates than other types of loans.

 Business Credit Cards